InjectiveLabs/docs/source/includes/_derivatives_spec.md

 ## **Vaporization**

-An account is subject to vaporization when the account is no longer possible to be liquidated with a net nonnegative payout which occurs when `NPV + margin < 0`.
+A subaccount is subject to vaporization when the subaccount is no longer possible to be liquidated with a net nonnegative payout which occurs when `NPV + margin < 0`.

 <!-- ## **Liquidation Penalty**